LoganR333/UNH-IT718/Lab3-Static-Web-Site/README.md

 __Note:__
-In the later Github lab you will automatically push content from a github repo eliminating the need for using a cloud shell to push content by hans.
+In the later Github lab you will automatically push content from a github repo eliminating the need for using a cloud shell to push content by hand.
 ## Lab Report

 For each cloud vendor show: